Treatment

 • hair loss

-General information about chemotherapy and its side effects
+Read more general information about chemotherapy and its side effects

 Chemotherapy for pancreatic cancer can be difficult to cope with.
 Tell your healthcare team about any problems or side effects that you have.
-Your nurse will give you telephone numbers to call if you have any problems at home.
+Your nurse will give you telephone numbers of who to call if you have any problems at home.

 Research into chemotherapy for pancreatic cancer